Shark Pictures

 Photographs: Exmouth Navy Pier, W.A.

 Similar species: The Australian book of Fishes lists a similar species living in the region.
 In the text of this book the Jenkins' whipray is listed as having a distinctive white tail barb.
-This suggests that the species photographed above may in fact have been misidentified.
+This suggests that the species photographed above may in fact have been misidentified or its tail barb may be missing.

 Reaction to divers: I found this ray milling around under a school of baitfish.
 It was fine with my presence until I approached within a few feet.